kan-bayashi/dotfiles/README.md

 ![](./sample/terminal.png)

-## Requirements
+## Recommended environments

-This scripts are tested on following envrionments:
+Scripts are tested on following environments:

 - CentOS 7.5
 - Ubuntu 16.04 and 18.04